dasDaniel/node-zendesk/ReadMe.md

   token:     'oauth_token',
   remoteUri: 'https://remote.zendesk.com/api/v2',
   disableGlobalState: true,
-  debug: true // if you wan't to debug in library only mode, you'll have to include this });
+  debug: true // if you want to debug in library only mode, you'll have to include this });
 ```